-Submerger is used in conjunction with the Export to Photoshop plugin, already available in Substance Painter 2018, to help automate the process of merging multiple texture sets into one.
+Submerger is a photoshop plugin used in conjunction with the Export to Photoshop plugin, already available in Substance Painter, to help automate the process of merging multiple texture sets into one.
 This takes all maps into account. so you get only one material per object instead of per texture set.

 How to Use Submerger